awslabs/voice-powered-analytics/README-Alexa.md

  (Continue this process for all of the utterances.
 To start over, click the "Reset" button.)
 </details>

+### (Optional) Step 5: Deploy to Alexa For Business
+To make the skill private for your organization.
+You can optionally follow the following steps to deploy: [Alexa For Business](https://github.com/awslabs/voice-powered-analytics/blob/master/README-A4B.md)

 ### Bonus Step: What Utterances and Intents Are Needed For a "List My Metrics" skill